Alejogb1/job-board/blog-data/why-do-azure-container-apps-restart-often-even-when-terminated.md

 id: "why-do-azure-container-apps-restart-often-even-when-terminated"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I've personally spent more hours than I care to recall debugging container restarts, particularly within Azure Container Apps.
 It’s a beast of a problem, often presenting as a seemingly random issue.
-The frustrating part is that you can meticulously configure your liveness and readiness probes, and still see these restarts popping up, even when your app *appears* to have shut down cleanly.
+The frustrating part is that you can meticulously configure your liveness and readiness probes, and still see these restarts popping up, even when your app _appears_ to have shut down cleanly.
 The key here is understanding that "terminated" isn't always as clear-cut as it seems, and it's a nuanced dance between kubernetes under the hood and the Azure-specific abstractions built on top of it.

 The primary reason behind these seemingly unprompted restarts isn’t usually because of a genuine application crash (although that certainly contributes).
 Rather, it’s a combination of factors, including scaling operations, platform maintenance, and, crucially, how the Container Apps environment perceives your application's lifecycle.
 This perceived lifecycle, especially in terms of container termination, can differ from what your application intends or reports.

 One significant element is the Kubernetes principle of desired state.
 The Container Apps service, built on top of Kubernetes, always strives to achieve the state defined in your resource configuration.
 If a container exits with a non-zero exit code – indicative of a failure – Kubernetes interprets this as a deviation from the desired state.
 Even if your application attempts a graceful shutdown by sending a SIGTERM and exiting with a zero code, there can be delays or subtle errors that might not be captured by your application's logic.
 For example, imagine a scenario where your application depends on a database and it takes a few seconds to close all connections and properly free up resources.
-If this operation exceeds a grace period configured within the container environment, kubernetes may not see the exit code as *successful* because it timed out, and will attempt a restart to enforce the configuration.
+If this operation exceeds a grace period configured within the container environment, kubernetes may not see the exit code as _successful_ because it timed out, and will attempt a restart to enforce the configuration.

 Let's dive into how the platform can trigger restarts.
 Container Apps has inbuilt health checks: readiness and liveness probes.
 Liveness probes are designed to detect if the application is unhealthy and should be restarted, while readiness probes determine whether your app is ready to accept requests.
 If the liveness probe fails, the platform assumes the application is unhealthy regardless of whether you have initiated a graceful termination, and kubernetes will try to bring it back to the desired state, by restarting it.
 If, for instance, your liveness probe is set up to check an endpoint that becomes unavailable during the graceful shutdown, it will cause the app to fail the check and will restart the container.